 Lingle’s work in adaptive reuse and community engagement offers a powerful model for those interested in sustainable social impact.
 By taking something old and reimagining it in a way that serves the community, he has helped create vibrant spaces that bring people together, support local entrepreneurs, and offer real, tangible benefits.

 “The church is still a vital part of the community,” Lingle concluded.
-“We just need to find new ways to serve, and when we do, we create something beautiful and lasting.”
+“We just need to find new ways to participate in the community, and when we do, we create something beautiful and lasting.”

 Lingle’s approach isn’t about grand gestures.
 It’s about the small, thoughtful actions that add up to meaningful change.
 It’s about listening, adapting, and being willing to see what others overlook.
 In the end, it’s about making space—quite literally—for people to come together, share their stories, and find hope.
 And that, as Lingle would say, is truly what matters.